Proton

 Unlike other password managers, Proton Pass is part of a growing suite of privacy tools that help you take back control of your personal data.

 Founded in 2014 by scientists who met at CERN, we built Proton Mail as the first step in our mission to protect your online identity(new window) and your emails.
-Today, our Proton Mail, Proton Calendar, Proton Drive, Proton VPN, and Proton Pass services protect the data of over 100 million people around the world, including activists and journalists who depend on Proton to resist the pressure of state surveillance.
+Today, Proton Mail, Proton Calendar, Proton Drive, Proton VPN, and Proton Pass protect the data of over 100 million people around the world, including activists and journalists who depend on Proton to resist the pressure of state surveillance.

 Proton Pass is the next evolution of our journey — not just a password manager but an identity manager that helps you defend your digital ID against threats to your privacy from hackers, governments, and Big Tech.